-We depend on contract manufacturers to manufacture substantially all of our products, and any delay or interruption in manufacturing by these contract manufacturers would result in delayed or reduced shipments to our customers and may harm our business.
+We depend on contract manufactures to manufacture substantially all of our products, and any delay or interruption in manufacturing by these contract manufacturers would result in delayed or reduced shipments to our customers and may harm our business.

-We do not have long-term purchase agreements with our contract manufacturers or our component suppliers.
-There can be no assurance that our subcontract manufacturers will be able or willing to reliably manufacture our products, in volumes, on a cost-effective basis or in a timely manner.
-For our videophones and VoIP terminal adaptors that are used with our Packet8 service, we rely on the availability of certain semiconductor products.
+We do not have long-term purchase agreements with our contract manufacturers.
+There can be no assurance that our contract manufacturers will be able or willing to reliably manufacture our products, in volumes, on a cost-effective basis or in a timely manner.
+For our videophones, cordless handsets and terminal adaptors that are used with our Packet8 service, we rely on the availability of certain semiconductor products.
 These devices are also sourced solely from certain overseas contract manufacturers and partners, and are currently not available from any other manufacturer.
 Any of these factors could have a material adverse effect on our business, financial condition or results of operations.